 Mid 1950s and the skiffle craze reaches Windsor School.
 Lance Lupton is sitting to one side: pianist and organist.

 A CCF Annual Inspection.
 Headmaster Aspinall on the left: Mr Wilkerson in navy uniform.
-The school were surprised during a film about the Navy during WW2 to see Lt Wilkerson!
+The school were surprised to see Lt Wilkerson in a film about the Navy during WW2.
 Many teachers helped with the CCF and retained their military ranks.